Stockholm is, no surprise, a town that has deep Swedish roots. It is also home to a surprising number of artists, who have given the village new life.

 A short drive from the village, the Maiden Rock Winery and Cidery (W12266 King Lane; 715.448.3502) grows several types of apples, which are available in the retail store in late summer.
 What really sets them apart, though, are the ciders they create from their own apples.
 This is not the sweet, cloudy non-alcoholic cider that you see in every store in the fall, but a refined, hard cider that packs a bit of a punch.
 There is no charge to sample the ciders, but I bet you will have a hard time walking out empty-handed (open from April–Dec).

 Bogus Creek Café and Bakery (N2049 Spring St.; 715.442.5017; café open from Apr–Dec; WiFi) is a pleasant courtyard café serving tasty, fresh food using seasonal ingredients.
-This is not a budget option, however; cash only.
+This is not a budget option, however.

 A to Z Produce (N2956 Anker Lane) is another rural gourmet pizza joint that uses ingredients produced or grown on their farm.
 They only serve on Tuesday evenings from mid-February to Thanksgiving; bring your favorite picnicking supplies, a snack, something to drink and be prepared to wait a couple of hours for your pizza and to pack out what you brought with you.